NREL/HPC/docs/Documentation/Development/Jupyter/index.md

 ## Using a Compute Node - Easy Way

 Automation makes life better!

-### Using pyeagle
+### pyeagle - NREL Users

-You can use the internal [pyeagle](https://github.nrel.gov/MBAP/pyeagle) package to handle launching and monitoring a jupyter server on a compute node.
+The [pyeagle](https://github.nrel.gov/MBAP/pyeagle) package is available for internal users to handle launching and monitoring a jupyter server on a compute node.
+This package is maintained by an NREL HPC user group, and provides utilities for working on Eagle and Kestrel.

-###  Auto-launching with an sbatch script
+###  Auto-launching with an sbatch script - All Users

 Full directions included in the [Jupyter repo](https://github.com/NREL/HPC/tree/master/general/Jupyterhub/jupyter).